 Real vs Artificial Grass

 What do you do if your lawn is looking worse for wear?
-Here, we look at the pros and cons of real turf and artificial grass.
+Here, we look at the pros and cons of real vs artificial grass.

 Us Brits love grass lawns.
 They are a defining feature of our suburbs and are in most people’s gardens.
 Yet they do require regular upkeep.
 At a bare minimum, you have to mow them regularly, strim the edges and dig out the weeds.

 If you have lovely-looking grass on your lawn, chances are it will stay like that.
 But not all gardens are as fortunate.
 For some, the lawn can be the most high maintenance thing in their garden.

-So, here we explore the pros and cons of real turf vs artificial grass.
+So, here we explore the pros and cons of real vs artificial grass.

 A newly turfed lawn can transform a tired garden into an attractive outdoor space.